kcgidw/duelyst2notation/readme.md

 Chrome/Edge:

--   Click the "Code" button > download ZIP
+-   click the "Code" button > download ZIP
--   Unzip folder
+-   unzip folder
--   Chrome Extensions settings > enable developer mode
+-   go to Extensions page > enable developer mode
 -   "Load unpacked" > select folder
--   If Duelyst is open, close and reopen that tab
+-   if Duelyst is open, close and reopen that tab